champa720/material.io/_science/cc-basics/chapter-4/lesson-4.2.md

 ## Simple Organisms

-Before it is possible to discuss a living thing, ,it is necessary to name it.
+Before it is possible to discuss a living thing, it is necessary to name it.
 In other words, every organism needs an identity.
 Thousands of years ago, for example, a Chinese emperor studied, tasted, and named hundreds of herbs used to make medicine.
 These names made communication about the medicinal plants possible.

 Later, a Greek philosopher organized animals into two large groups, those with and without red blood.
 Today, those groups represent the vertebrates and invertebrates.